Learning Unknown Intervention Targets in Structural Causal Models from Heterogeneous Data: Conclusions

 \section{Conclusions}

 We addressed the problem of identifying unknown intervention targets in a multi-environment setting.
+In particular, we considered the case when latent confounders are allowed to be in the intervention target set.
+This may happen when we can only partially observe the system variables.
+For instance, this is the case in genomics data, where it might be the case that not all affected genes or proteins are measured \citep{verny2017learning}.
+Existing approaches such as $\psi$-FCI and PreDITEr do not allow for changing latent confounders and lack theoretical guarantees in such scenarios.
 Our two-phase algorithm recovers the exogenous noises and matches them with corresponding endogenous variables.
 Under the causal sufficiency assumption, our algorithm uniquely identifies the intervention targets.
 In the presence of latent confounders, we provided a candidate intervention target set which is more informative than previous work.
 Experiment results support the advantages of the proposed algorithm in identifying intervention targets.
+Our simulations showed existing methods might misinterpret changes in observed variables influenced by these latent confounders, leading to lower precision.
+In contrast, our method effectively handles latent confounders in intervention targets.
 As a future work, in the recovery phase, it is an interesting direction to strengthen the identifiability result of non-linear SCM with latent variables which would broaden the applicability of our method to more complex systems.